theory/justatheory/README.md

 *   If the link starts with `/`, it is assumed to be an absolute link on the site.
 It will be rendered with the site base URL prefixed to it.
-*   If the link contains `://`, it's assumed to be a full URL and is simply output as such.
+*   If the link contains `://` or starts with `//`, it's assumed to be a full URL and is simply output as such.
 This option isn't generally used directly, but implicitly by the figure shortcode below.
 *   Otherwise the link is assumed to be a file name in the same directory as the current page.
 It will be prefixed with the full URL of the current page.